Attila

 Attila (/əˈtɪlə/ ə-TIL-ə or /ˈætɪlə/ AT-il-ə; c.
-406 – 453), frequently called Attila the Hun, was the ruler of the Huns from 434 until his death in early 453.
+406 – 453), frequently called Attila the Hun and also known by his nickname The Scourge of God, was the ruler of the Huns from 434 until his death in early 453.
 He was also the leader of an empire consisting of Huns, Ostrogoths, Alans, and Gepids, among others, in Central and Eastern Europe.

 As nephews to Rugila, Attila and his elder brother Bleda succeeded him to the throne in 435, ruling jointly until the death of Bleda in 445.
 During his reign, Attila was one of the most feared enemies of the Western and Eastern Roman Empires.
-He crossed the Danube twice and plundered the Balkans but was unable to take Constantinople.
+He crossed the Danube twice and plundered the Balkans but was unable to take Constantinople, stopped by the double walls of the Eastern capital.
+The Huns defeated a second army near Callipolis (Gelibolu).
 In 441, he led an invasion of the Eastern Roman (Byzantine) Empire, the success of which emboldened him to invade the West.
 He also attempted to conquer Roman Gaul (modern France), crossing the Rhine in 451 and marching as far as Aurelianum (Orléans), before being stopped in the Battle of the Catalaunian Plains.

 He subsequently invaded Italy, devastating the northern provinces, but was unable to take Rome.
 He planned for further campaigns against the Romans but died in 453.
-After Attila's death, his close adviser, Ardaric of the Gepids, led a Germanic revolt against Hunnic rule, after which the Hunnic Empire quickly collapsed.
+After Attila's death, his close adviser, Ardaric of the Gepids, led a successful revolt against Hunnic rule, after which the Hunnic Empire quickly collapsed.
 Attila lived on as a character in Germanic heroic legend.

 Etymology

-Most scholars have argued that the name Attila derives from East Germanic origin; Attila is formed from the Gothic or Gepidic noun atta, "father", by means of the diminutive suffix -ila, meaning "little father" (compare Wulfila from wulfs "wolf" and -ila, i.e. "little wolf").
+Most scholars have argued that the name Attila derives from an East Germanic language such as Gothic atta meaning "father", together with a diminutive suffix -ila, meaning "little father" (compare Wulfila from wulfs "wolf" and -ila, i.e. "little wolf").
 The Gothic etymology was first proposed by Jacob and Wilhelm Grimm in the early 19th century.
 Maenchen-Helfen notes that this derivation of the name "offers neither phonetic nor semantic difficulties", and Gerhard Doerfer notes that the name is simply correct Gothic.
-Alexander Savelyev and Choongwon Jeong (2020) similarly state that Attila's name "must have been Gothic in origin."
+Alexander Savelyev and Choongwon Jeong (2020) similarly state that Attila's name "must have been Gothic in origin".
 The name has sometimes been interpreted as a Germanization of a name of Hunnic origin.